GRAPHIC-Take Five: Ready for that Santa rally?

 Reduced outputhttps://tmsnrt.rs/3FioZcT

-(Compiled by Karin Strohecker; Graphics by Vincent Flasseur, Sumanta Sen, Pasit Kongkunakornkul, Vineet Sachdev and Kripa Jayaram; Editing by Gerry Doyle)
+(Compiled by Karin Strohecker; Graphics by Vincent Flasseur, Sumanta Sen, Pasit Kongkunakornkul, Vineet Sachdev and Kripa Jayaram; Editing by Gerry Doyle and Toby Chopra)

 ((karin.strohecker@thomsonreuters.com; +442075427262; Reuters Messaging: karin.strohecker.reuters.com@reuters.net))